erickbytes/lofipy/README.md

 # lofipy
-analytics repo for lofi python
+Analytics repo for lofipython.com.
+This is a repo of blog traffic analysis since I began blogging in 2016.